Alfresco/alfresco-community-repo/amps/ags/rm-community/rm-community-rest-api-explorer/README.md

 #### Config option
 You can run tomcat on another port using the following command

-- ` mvn clean install -Pstart-api-explorer -Dmaven.tomcat.port=8086`
+- ` mvn clean install -Pstart-api-explorer`

 Then the application will run at [http://localhost:8086/api-explorer](http://localhost:8086/api-explorer/)